Note: Our most popular lightweight Linux distros round-up has been fully updated. This feature was first published in May 2015.

-This distro uses the KISS formula – 'keep it simple, keep it small', and it pulls off that feat to great effect.
+This distro's credo is 'keep it simple, keep it small', and it pulls off that feat to great effect.
 It allows users to mould the distro to serve just about any possible purpose – Vector Linux can be a lightning-fast desktop for home users, and can just as easily be used for running servers, or as the gateway for your office computer.

 After a lengthy period, Vector Linux 7.1 was finally officially released in August 2015, and now comes in two flavours: Light and Standard.
 The difference is basically the desktop environment used, with Light opting for the iceWM window manager, while the Standard version remains powered by XFCE.

 This install-only Slackware-based distro tends to favour GTK+ apps, but you can use the graphical Gslapt package management tool to fetch and install additional software.
 Although originally only offered for 32-bit machines, since version 7 the distro also provides a release targeting 64-bit computers.
 Don't expect a new version any time soon, but give the current one a try.

 Puppy Linux is a lightweight distro – one of the oldest to make that its specific aim – and it leans towards making older machines and systems with low resources usable again.
-The project has been turning out slim, sleek and fast distros for over 11 years now, and offers different versions depending on the underlying environment – Slacko Puppy 6.3 is based on Slackware, for example, while Tahrpup 6.0 is built on Ubuntu.
+The project has been turning out slim, sleek and fast distros for over 11 years now, and offers different versions depending on the underlying environment – Slacko Puppy 6.3 is based on Slackware, for example, while Tahrpup 6.0.5 is built on Ubuntu.
 The creator, Barry Kauler, even offers a crossover product – Quirky Xerus 8.1 – based on a mix of Puppy and Ubuntu 16.04, and suitable for the Raspberry Pi.

-The distro is full of apps, belying its small size – some are quite unconventional, such as Homebank, to help you manage your finances, or Gwhere to catalogue disks.
+The distro is full of apps, belying its small size – some are quite unconventional, such as Homebank which helps you manage your finances, or Gwhere which is for cataloguing disks.
 There are also graphical tools to manage Samba shares and set up a firewall, among others, which give this distro its unique selling point.

 The TahrPup edition of Puppy Linux is binary compatible with Ubuntu's repositories, giving users access to the parent distro's vast software collection.
 The thoughtful QuickPet utility can be used to install some of the most popular apps.